Matt Corral: Carolina Panthers

-Corral was selected by the Carolina Panthers in the third round (94th overall) of the 2022 NFL Draft.
-He suffered a Lisfranc injury in a preseason game against the New England Patriots and was placed on season-ending injured reserve.
+Corral was selected by the Carolina Panthers in the third round (94th overall) of the 2022 NFL draft.
+He suffered a Lisfranc injury in a preseason game against the New England Patriots and was placed on season-ending injured reserve, missing his entire rookie season.
+Corral was waived by the Panthers on August 30, 2023, a day after having made the initial 53-man roster for the 2023 season.